 4. Gmonkey Food Truck | Hartford, CT

 Not only do husband and wife duo Ami and Mark Shadle live on a solar-powered farm, grow and produce their own meals and keep their own bees, they are also the originators of the first ever vegan and vegetarian eco-conscious food truck, named Gmonkey.
-Running on biodiesel that they have self-produced from vegetable grease, naturally, the Shadles navigate Hartford, Connecticut providing locally-produced, sustainable meals, like the popular Vegan G grilled cheese or Downward Dog burrito.
+Running on biodiesel that they have self-produced from vegetable grease, naturally, the Shadles navigate Hartford, Connecticut providing locally-produced, sustainable meals, like the popular Grilled G cheese with pesto or Downward Dog burrito.
 “We sell superfoods, raw smoothies, juice cleanses, my cookbook,” said Ami, laughing.
 “We like to think of ourselves as a traveling medicine show.”
 Follow Gmonkey on twitter for updates on their location and daily menus.

 How to get there: Take Amtrak to Hartford.
 Consult Gmonkey for daily location of food truck.